allegheny-college-cmpsc-200-fall-2023/space-rock-surprise-assignment/README.md

 > Note: The hacks this week are _exploratory_ in nature; they ask you to, effectively, break the programs to discover the conditions surrounding various failure modes.

+#### `basic_addition`

+We've successfully added two (`2`) numbers: `100` and `128`.
+Reading ahead in our future discussion of binary (see [our slides](https://github.com/allegheny-college-cmpsc-200-fall-2023/course-materials/blob/main/slides/CMPSC%20200%20-%20ARM%20Assembly.pdf)), characterize these numbers:

+* how "big" are they?
+* what happens if we try to add `254` and `254`?
+  * what about `355`, and `420`?

+#### `moon_rocks` or `basalt_bonanza`

+Here, we've printed a string.
+Normally, not so daring a feat.
+But, this is space: the final frontier (or is it the unknown country?).
+What happens if we mess with our `.data` section:

+* the length of the space-saving string or the `.fill`
+* what happens if we add or subtract too many numbers from our registers?

+> If you didn't get either of the jokes in the previous description add watching Star Trek VI to your weekend plans.
+I mean, Hamlet also says it somewhere, but it's not as cool as Star Trek.

 ### Changes to files in `.vscode`